khsoh/kiosk-linux/README.md

 5. After setup has completed, reboot to autologin into graphical environment

+6. After booting up into the GUI desktop the first time, it is possible for some distributions (the more advanced Ubuntu flavours) that a GUI notification may pop up to show the updates that you should perform.
+Execute those system updates first.

+NOTE: The wattOS and Xubuntu distributions as of 22.04 do **NOT** have such an automated GUI notification tool present.

-6. Press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> to open a terminal window.
+7. Press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> to open a terminal window.
 Then install git:
 ```
 sudo apt install -y git
 ```

-7. Clone the kiosk setup repo:
+8. Clone the kiosk setup repo:
 ```
 git clone https://github.com/khsoh/kiosk-linux.git kiosk
 ```

-8. Change directory to the repo:
+9. Change directory to the repo:
 ```
 cd kiosk
 ```

-9. Source the bootstrap.sh script to install more tools:
+10. Source the bootstrap.sh script to install more tools:
 ```
 source bootstrap.sh
 ```

-10. Source the setup_kiosk.sh script to setup the startup environment to run firefox
+11. Source the setup_kiosk.sh script to setup the startup environment to run firefox
 ```
 source setup_kiosk.sh
 ```